You open the properties panel for a visualization by clicking Edit in the toolbar and clicking the visualization that you want to edit.

 To be able to edit a measure that is linked to a master item, you must first unlink the measure.

-If Add is dimmed, you cannot add more measures.
+If Add is missing, you cannot add more measures.

 <Measure name>: Click the measure to open the measure settings.

-If you want to delete the measure, right-click the measure and select in the dialog.
+If you want to delete the measure, long-touch/right-click the measure and select in the dialog.
 Alternatively, click the measure and click .

 - Label: Enter a label for the measure.
 Measures not saved in Master items are by default displayed with the expression as label.